josuepedru/lfm_test/README.md

 This repository contains two primary functions for conducting time series tests and cross-sectional/Fama-Macbeth tests on financial data.
 These functions are designed to work with asset returns and factor data to evaluate the performance and risk of portfolios.

+## Reference

+The methodology and functions in this repository are primarily based on Chapter 12, "Regression-based tests of linear factor models", from John Cochrane's book "Asset Pricing".
+All equations and formulas implemented and referenced within this repository draw inspiration from this specific chapter.
+Users and readers are recommended to delve into this chapter for a more in-depth understanding of the underlying principles.

+For further context and a comprehensive treatment of the topics discussed here, users are encouraged to consult Cochrane's "Asset Pricing" directly.

 ## Dependencies
 - `dplyr`
 - `tidyr`